electric-cloud/DSL-Samples/onboarding/README.md

 ## Instructions

-The DSL file "Onboard new application flow.groovy" is run to create a parameterized procedure that generates the pieces needed to implement a end-to-end flow:
+The DSL file "Onboard new application flow.groovy" is run to create a parameterized procedure from a JSON file that generates the pieces needed to implement a end-to-end flow:
 - CI configuration
 - Build , Code Scan, System Test, Smoke Test procedures
 - Artifact location